LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

    :align: center

 .. note::
-   To show or hide (equilibrium, grid, external points, ...), just go
+   To show or hide (equilibrium, grid, external points, ...), just go to the :menuselection:`&View -- > &Display -- >
-     to the :menuselection: '&View -- > &Display -- > &Equilibrium',
+   &Equilibrium`.

 Setting the magnetic topology
 -----------------------------